Rich-Wilkyness/GitHub-Resume/README.md

 ## Languages

+### Golang
+- **Kether**:
+  - Description: A simple web application that currently allows a user to register, login, logout, edit and delete their profile.
+  - Future: Still working with a friend to add the ability to create a test, add questions to that test, and retrieve a test that will populate with the assigned questions.
+  - Additional Technologies Used: Chi, SCS, NoSurf and PostgreSQL.
+  - How to Run: Follow to repos readme.md file.
+  - Additional Details: Personal project inspired by several hours of Udemy tutorials applied to something I wanted to try and build.

 ### Python
 - **Shopping Cart**:
   - Description: Add/remove by item w/ quantity.
 Calculates tax and total.
 All displayed in a GUI.